mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

     * press enter to select file under cursor
 * Symbol in File - ctrl-O (cmd-O)
   * puts @ at front of search string
-    * add : to gropu symbols by kind
+    * add : to group symbols by kind
   * only searches in current file
 * Symbol in Workspace - ctrl-t (cmd-t)
   * puts # at front of search string